thewaterlily/localcafe-lite/priv/home.md

 #   hero_image - a list of images relative to the domain for use in the slide show on the home page
 #
 #   domain - the site's main url.
+#
+#   social_links - A list of social media profiles to display as icons in the footer.
+#   Available icons: bluesky, doordash, facebook, github, instagram, tiktok, ubereats, x, yelp
+#   Format: [platform: "url", ...]

 %{